Thursday, November 26, 2020

 * * *

 Sairek sat up from his sleeping bag with a frustrated groan.
 He just couldn’t get to sleep.
-The sound of Nayleen and Varhi gently snoring to his side though informed him that they were already gone.
-Varhi had fallen asleep within minutes when they retired, though he couldn’t blame him.
-The boy probably hadn’t had a proper sleep in a long time and now finally with relative peace with proper food and cleaned, his body had clearly wanted only one other thing: Rest.
+The sound of Nayleen gently snoring to his side and Varhi not making any noise, but being unresponsive aside from quiet breathing for the past couple of hours informed him that they were already gone for the night.
+Varhi had fallen asleep within minutes when they retired the evening, though he couldn’t blame him.
+The boy probably hadn’t had a proper sleep in a long time and now finally with relative peace with proper food and being relatively, his body had clearly wanted only one other thing: Rest.

 Sairek looked to see Cyial still sitting at the fire, like he had said he would, with plans to keep it going the entire night to help ward off those creatures away, but listening to any movements otherwise.
 Sairek pulled himself out of the sleeping bag and moved to wander over, sitting right next to Cyial on his right side.